What is influenza?

-If I get a flu shot, can I still get the flu?
+If I get a flu shot or use the nasal mist, can I still get the flu?

 Yes.
-Even with a flu shot, you aren't completely protected.
+Even with a flu shot or the nasal mist, you aren't completely protected.
 Each year, the flu vaccine contains three different strains (kinds) of the virus.
 The strains chosen are those that scientists believe are most likely to show up in the United States that year.
 If their choice is right, the vaccine is 70 to 90 percent effective in preventing the flu in healthy people younger than 65 years.
 If you're older than 65, the vaccine is less likely to prevent the flu.
 If you get the flu after the vaccine, however, your flu symptoms should be milder than if you didn't get the vaccine.
-You will also be less likely to get complications from the flu.
+You also will be less likely to get complications from the flu.

 Is the vaccine safe?

 Yes.
-The flu vaccine is safe for people older than six months.
-There are few side effects.
+The flu shot is safe for people older than six months.
+The shot has few side effects.
 Your arm may be sore for a few days.
 You may have a fever, feel tired, or have sore muscles for a short time.

 Some people are allergic to the flu vaccine.
-If you have a severe allergy to eggs, you shouldn't get the shot.
+If you have a severe allergy to eggs, you shouldn't get the shot or use the nasal mist.
 You should talk to your doctor about your egg allergy.
-He or she will tell you if it is okay for you to get the flu shot.
+He or she will tell you if it is okay for you to get a flu vaccine.

-Some pregnant women should not get the flu shot.
-Talk to your doctor if you are pregnant and want to get the flu vaccine.
+Some pregnant women should not get a flu vaccine.
+Talk to your doctor if you are pregnant and want to get a flu vaccine.